 Field Description Required/Optional Learner ID This is the unique ID assigned by the member board to each learner.
-Physicians who do not know their board ID should contact their member board for this information Required First Name Physician's first name Required Last Name Physician's last name Required Date of Birth (Month and Day only) Physician's date of birth in mm/dd format Required for all boards except ABA and ABP Activity Completion Date Date the physician completed the activity in mm/dd/yyyy format.
+Physicians who do not know their board ID should contact their member board for this information Required for all boards except ABS, ABOS and ABTS First Name Physician's first name Required Last Name Physician's last name Required Date of Birth (Month and Day only) Physician's date of birth in mm/dd format.
+Do not include the actual year of birth.
+For Excel XML and web services, use 1904 as the year of birth.
+Required for all boards except ABA and ABP Activity Completion Date Date the physician completed the activity in mm/dd/yyyy format.
 MOC credit will be awarded as of this date.
-This date will need to fall within the start and end dates listed for this activity Required PARS Activity Identifier A unique, 9-digit numeric value automatically assigned by PARS when an activity record is created Required Credits Amount of MOC points earned in increments of .25 Required Credit Type Type of MOC credit(s) earned .
-Varies by board Required National provider identifier (NPI) National unique identification number for healthcare providers Optional
+This date will need to fall within the start and credit claim dates listed for this activity Required PARS Activity Identifier A unique, 9-digit numeric value automatically assigned by PARS when an activity record is created Required Credits Amount of MOC points earned in increments of .25 Required Credit Type Type of MOC credit(s) earned .
+Varies by board Required Credit Type Amount The amount of credit for each credit type being submitted.
+Required National provider identifier (NPI) National unique identification number for healthcare providers Optional